Select Page

 Jeremy: Can you give me a quick review of where the Internet Tracking Workgroup is today, and what you have been able to accomplish?

 Chris: We have now identified the main stakeholders, gathered input on suggested fields from the community, created a data-structure we feel will serve the industry best, reviewed each field and have made modifications as needed.
-We are ready for a final review before publish.
+We are ready for a final review before we publish it.
 It’s an exciting time.

-Our goal has been not to pollute the Data Dictionary with additional fields, yet provide a ways and means that is both robust and flexible for growth.
-I think the Workgroup has done a tremendous job on this.
+Our goal has been not to pollute the Data Dictionary with additional fields, yet to provide a means for flexible growth.
+I think the workgroup has done a tremendous job on this.

 Jeremy: What are your next steps and timing for your work to be released?

-It’s been great to see major effort from MLS technology partners, consumer portals and brokerage firms throughout our Workgroup meetings.
-We need to build on that momentum and have it carry over into real world RETS implementations.
+It’s been great to see major effort from MLS technology partners, consumer portals and brokerage firms throughout our workgroup meetings.
+We need to build on that momentum and have it carry over into real world implementations.

 Right now, we are looking for a series of white papers on best practices in regards to implementation and delivery of the new RESO Tracking Fields to help the cause.

-Next up: The group needs to have the discussion on transport of this data.
+The group needs to have the discussion on transport of this data.
 How much should RESO be involved here, if at all?
-We have some different opinions on this in the Workgroup and we intend to roll-up our sleeves and figure out the best approach.
+We have some different opinions on this in the workgroup, and we intend to roll up our sleeves and figure out the best approach.

-Jeremy: How has this experience, as a Chair of a RESO Workgroup, been for you?
+Jeremy: How has the experience of being a chair of a RESO workgroup been for you?

 Editor’s note: Internet tracking events have become an essential part of the modern software business model.
 A RESO standard on tracking event fields would streamline the tracking information process.
 No longer is having the data secure and readily available enough.
 Providing stakeholders with analytics that measure and track performance is commonplace throughout the software industry.
 More importantly, these analytics are expected.
-If you are interested in learning more about RESO and the standards we are developing through our Workgroups, email info[at]reso.org.
+If you are interested in learning more about RESO and the standards we are developing through our workgroups, visit our Workgroups page.

 Subscribe To Our Blog!